bitrix24/b24restdocs/api-reference/sale/data-types.md

 || **Value**
 `type` | **Description** ||
 || **CALCULATE_URL**
-[`string`](../data-types.md) | URL for calculating delivery cost.
+[`string`](../data-types.md) | URL for calculating delivery costs.

-Data about the shipment (what to deliver, where, and how) is sent to this URL, for which the delivery cost needs to be calculated in response.
+Data about the parcel (what to deliver, where, and how) is sent to this URL, for which the delivery cost needs to be calculated in response.

-The request and response format is detailed in the documentation for the webhook [Calculating Delivery Cost](./delivery/webhooks/calculate.md)
+The format of the request and response is detailed in the documentation for the webhook [Calculating Delivery Costs](./delivery/webhooks/calculate.md)
  ||
 || **CREATE_DELIVERY_REQUEST_URL**
 [`string`](../data-types.md) | URL for creating a delivery order.

-Data about the shipment (what to deliver, where, and how) is sent to this URL, for which a delivery order needs to be placed with the delivery service.
+Data about the parcel (what to deliver, where, and how) is sent to this URL, for which an order needs to be placed with the delivery service.

-The request and response format is detailed in the documentation for the webhook [Creating a Delivery Order](./delivery/webhooks/create-delivery-request.md)
+The format of the request and response is detailed in the documentation for the webhook [Creating a Delivery Order](./delivery/webhooks/create-delivery-request.md)
  ||
 || **CANCEL_DELIVERY_REQUEST_URL**
 [`string`](../data-types.md) | URL for canceling a delivery order.

-Data about the shipment (what to deliver, where, and how) is sent to this URL, for which the delivery order needs to be canceled with the delivery service.
+Data about the parcel (what to deliver, where, and how) is sent to this URL, for which the order needs to be canceled with the delivery service.

-The request and response format is detailed in the documentation for the webhook [Canceling a Delivery Order](./delivery/webhooks/cancel-delivery-request.md) ||
+The format of the request and response is detailed in the documentation for the webhook [Canceling a Delivery Order](./delivery/webhooks/cancel-delivery-request.md) ||
 || **HAS_CALLBACK_TRACKING_SUPPORT**
 [`string`](../data-types.md) | Indicator of whether the delivery service will send notifications about the status of the delivery order (see the method [sale.delivery.request.sendmessage](./delivery/delivery-request/sale-delivery-request-send-message.md)).

-If event support is indicated, then in the manager's interface when ordering delivery, a CRM activity will be created for the delivery, into which changes related to the current delivery status can be transmitted.
+If event support is indicated, then in the manager's interface when ordering delivery, a deal will be created for the delivery, into which changes related to the current delivery status can be transmitted.

 Possible values:

-`Y` — support exists
+`Y` — supported
-`N` — no support ||
+`N` — not supported ||
 || **CONFIG**
 [`sale_delivery_handler_settings_config_item[]`](#sale_delivery_handler_settings_config_item) | Array of objects with available settings for the delivery service created using this handler ||
 |#